Research Project | Fluid sexualities: A qualitative longitudinal study on changes in sexuality over the course of life

 Human sexuality is multifaceted.
-In recent years, several studies have shown that people can experience sexual fluidity over the course of life, especially a change in sexual self-identification, but also flexibility regarding other dimensions of sexual orientation, desire and lust.
+In recent years, a number of studies have shown that people can experience sexual fluidity over the course of their lives, in particular a change in sexual self-identification, but also flexibility with regard to other dimensions of sexual orientation, pleasure and desire.

-The aim of this qualitative study is to gain a more differentiated insight into the biographies of people with a changing sexuality and thereby reconstruct experiential backgrounds of sexual fluidity.
+The aim of the qualitative study is to gain a more differentiated insight into the biographies of people with a changing sexuality and thus to reconstruct the background to their experiences of sexual fluidity.

 Project team